Understanding 8.64 as a Fraction: A practical guide

 Q1: Can any decimal number be converted into a fraction?

 A1: Yes, any terminating or repeating decimal can be converted into a fraction.
-Terminating decimals have a finite number of digits after the decimal point, while repeating decimals have a sequence of digits that repeat infinitely.
+Think about it: terminating decimals have a finite number of digits after the decimal point, while repeating decimals have a sequence of digits that repeat infinitely.
 Non-repeating, non-terminating decimals (like pi) are irrational and cannot be expressed as a simple fraction.

 Q2: What if the decimal has more digits after the decimal point?